-Due to relatively large number of citizens (approximately 38 million) and constantly growing domestic consumption, diversity of economic structure and good access to Eastern and Western European markets, Poland is already appreciated by a significant number of foreign entrepreneurs.
+Poland is one of the most popular business locations in Europe.
+Due to the relatively large population and growing domestic consumption, diversity of economic structure and good access to Western and Eastern European markets, the country is already appreciated by a significant number of foreign entrepreneurs.

 The aim of this publication is to provide an easy access to practical and valuable information which is intended both for entities planning to export and sell their products and for investors who plan to start a business in Poland.
 "Business and Taxation Guide to Poland 2022" consists of 12 sections.
 Each of them provides a comprehensive summary of one of the key areas of the business environment.
 These areas include, among others - general information about the investment climate in Poland, opportunities and possible obstacles for foreign investors, or a detailed description of the business taxation and social charges.

 312679km2 is the area of Poland, bordering Russia and Lithuania to the north, Belarus and Ukraine to the east, Slovakia and Czechia to the south and Germany to the west.

 38,5mlnPoland's population.
 The population density is 122 inhabitants per km².

 23biggest economy in the world.
 Poland’s economy has characteristics of both an emerging market and developed economy, although in recent years it has looked increasingly like the latter.

 Attractive and stable economy

 Poland’s economy is one of the most developed in Central and Eastern Europe.
 The country boasts solid macroeconomic fundamentals, has relatively high growth potential, and a strong labour market.
 Poland’s economic growth averaged just above 3% over the past decade.
 Poland is a member of all the organizations and unions mentioned below, providing the country with more security and economic opportunities: OECD, NATO, EU.